trinker/textshape/README.md

     ##        location     person
     ##    1: wisconsin MODERATORS
     ##    2: wisconsin     CAVUTO
-    ##    3: wisconsin     CAVUTO
+    ##    3: wisconsin  BARTIROMO
-    ##    4: wisconsin     CAVUTO
+    ##    4: wisconsin      BAKER
-    ##    5: wisconsin  BARTIROMO
+    ##    5: wisconsin     CAVUTO
     ##   ---
-    ## 7405:      ohio      BAIER
+    ## 1777:      ohio      TRUMP
-    ## 7406:      ohio      KELLY
+    ## 1778:      ohio      BAIER
-    ## 7407:      ohio      KELLY
+    ## 1779:      ohio      KELLY
-    ## 7408:      ohio      KELLY
+    ## 1780:      ohio      BAIER
-    ## 7409:      ohio      KELLY
+    ## 1781:      ohio      KELLY
     ##                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     dialogue
     ##    1:                                                                                                                                                                                                                                                                                                                                                                   Gerard Baker (The Wall Street Journal);Maria Bartiromo (Fox Business Network); andNeil Cavuto (Fox Business Network)
-    ##    2:                                                                           It is 9:00 p.m. on the East Coast, 8:00 p.m. here inside the Milwaukee theater.
+    ##    2:                                                                                                                                                                             c("It is 9:00 p.m. on the East Coast, 8:00 p.m. here inside the Milwaukee theater.", "Welcome to the Republican presidential debate here on the Fox Business Network.", "I'm Neil Cavuto, alongside my co-moderators, Maria Bartiromo, and the editor-in-chief of the Wall Street Journal, Gerard Baker.")
-    ##    3:                                                                           Welcome to the Republican presidential debate here on the Fox Business Network.
+    ##    3:                                                                                                                          c("Tonight we're partnering with the Wall Street Journal to ask questions on the economy that voters want answered.", "We're also working with Facebook, who tells us that since the first Republican debate, more than 58 million people have joined the political conversation online.", "More than 9 million are talking specifically about the economy.")
-    ##    4:                           I'm Neil Cavuto, alongside my co-moderators, Maria Bartiromo, and the editor-in-chief of the Wall Street Journal, Gerard Baker.
+    ##    4:                                                                                                                                                                             c("The candidates on stage tonight were selected based on their standing in an average of four national polls.", "Those standings determining their position on the stage.", "And here they are.", "At center stage, businessman Donald Trump.", "[applause]  Neurosurgeon Dr. Ben Carson.", "[applause]")
-    ##    5:                                          Tonight we're partnering with the Wall Street Journal to ask questions on the economy that voters want answered.
+    ##    5:                                                                                                                                                                                                                                                                                                                                                c("Florida Senator Marco Rubio.", "[applause]  Texas Senator Ted Cruz.", "[applause]  Former Florida Governor Jeb Bush.", "[applause]")
     ##   ---
-    ## 7405:                                                                                                                                                That's it.
+    ## 1777: c("Our country is in serious trouble.", "We don't win anymore.", " We don't beat China in trade.", "We don't beat Japan, with their millions and millions of cars coming into this country, in trade.", "We can't beat Mexico, at the border or in trade.", " We can't do anything right.", "Our military has to be strengthened.", "Our vets have to be taken care of.", "We have to end Obamacare, and we have to make our country great again, and I will do that.", " Thank you.")
-    ## 7406:                                                                                                                                         Are you relieved?
+    ## 1778:                                                                                                                                                                                                                                                                                                                                                                                                                                                                  Gentlemen, thank you.
-    ## 7407:                                                                                                  You were nervous before, they--they don't look relieved.
+    ## 1779:                                                                                                                                                                                                                                                                                                                                                                                                                                                                             It's over!
-    ## 7408: They look "get me outta here."
-Thank you all very much, and that will do it for the first Republican primary debate night of the 2016 presidential race.
+    ## 1780:                                                                                                                                                                                                                                                                                                                                                                                                                                                                             That's it.
-    ## 7409:                                                                          Our thanks to the candidates, who will now be joined by their families on stage.
+    ## 1781:                                                                                                                                             c("Are you relieved?", "You were nervous before, they--they don't look relieved.", "They look \\"get me outta here."", "   Thank you all very much, and that will do it for the first Republican primary debate night of the 2016 presidential race.", "Our thanks to the candidates, who will now be joined by their families on stage.")
     ##       element_id sentence_id
     ##    1:          1           1
     ##    2:          2           1
-    ##    3:          2           2
+    ##    3:          3           1
-    ##    4:          2           3
+    ##    4:          4           1
-    ##    5:          3           1
+    ##    5:          5           1
     ##   ---
-    ## 7405:        301           1
+    ## 1777:        298           1
-    ## 7406:        302           1
+    ## 1778:        299           1
-    ## 7407:        302           2
+    ## 1779:        300           1
-    ## 7408:        302           3
+    ## 1780:        301           1
-    ## 7409:        302           4
+    ## 1781:        302           1